visoca/popgenomworkshop-gwas_gemma/README.md

 params<-fread("bslmm.param.txt",header=T,sep="\t", data.table=F)
 # ==============================================================================
 ```
 Now we will get the SNPs that have a sparse effect (i.e. detectable large effect) on the phenotype.
-For each SNP, we multiply the small effect of the variant (\beta; all SNPs have small effects) by the additional large effect (\gamma; only some SNPs have large effects) to get the sparse effect size.
+For each SNP, we multiply the small effect of the variant (*&beta;*; all SNPs have small effects) by the additional large effect (*&gamma;*; only some SNPs have large effects) to get the sparse effect size.
 ```R
 # Get variants with sparse effect size on phenotypes
 # ==============================================================================